Olympics help Britain leap out of recession

 The statistics office estimated that Olympics ticket sales accounted for a fifth of the quarterly GDP rise, which followed three consecutive quarters of contraction.

-Economists also estimate that 0.5 percentage points were due to the rebound from the output lost due to the extra holiday in June to celebrate the Queen's Diamond Jubilee.
+Economists also estimate that 0.5 percentage points were due to the rebound from the output lost due to the extra holiday in June to celebrate Queen Elizabeth's 60 years on the throne.

 The ONS said the British economy had grown by 0.3 percent so far this year, but was still 3.1 percent below a peak in the first quarter of 2008.